Applications Now Open: Climate Emergency Fund Program 2026

 • Drought relief

-• Rescue of at-risk aquatic species
+• At-risk aquatic species recue

 Indigenous communities hold generations of stewardship knowledge rooted in deep connection to land and water.
 Now, more than ever, it is crucial to advance indigenous-led stewardship projects that integrate traditional knowledge with modern science to protect and restore salmon populations.

-Applications for 2025 Are Now Open!
+Applications for 2026 Are Now Open!

 Apply now to receive funding that supports your vital work.